infracost/infracost-gh-action/README.md

 **Optional** Path to Infracost [usage file](https://www.infracost.io/docs/usage_based_resources#infracost-usage-file) that specifies values for usage-based resources, see [this example file](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) for the available options.

-### `usage_file`

-**Optional** Path to Infracost [usage file](https://www.infracost.io/docs/usage_based_resources#infracost-usage-file) that specifies values for usage-based resources, see [this example file](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) for the available options.

 ### `config_file`

-**Optional** Path to the Infracost config file.
+**Optional** Path to the Infracost [config file](https://www.infracost.io/docs/config_file/).
 Cannot be used with path, terraform* or usage-file flags.
+See [this example file](https://github.com/infracost/infracost/blob/master/infracost-example.yml) for the available options.

 ### `percentage_threshold`

 **Optional** The absolute percentage threshold that triggers a pull request comment with the diff.
 Defaults to 0, meaning that a comment is posted if the cost estimate changes.
-For example, set to 5 to post a comment if the cost estimate changes by plus or minus 5%.
+For example, set to 5 to post a comment if the cost estimate changes by more than plus or minus 5%.

 ## Environment variables